 CPT code 98975: (Remote therapeutic monitoring (e.g., respiratory system status, musculoskeletal system status, therapy adherence, therapy response); initial set-up and patient education on use of

-*quoted from 2022 Fee Schedule
+equipment) *quoted from CMS Fee Schedule

 What Does That Mean?